harness/developer-hub/docs/feature-flags/manage-featureflags-in-git-repos.md

 ## Reset the Git connection

-This procedure removes the connection you set up to your Git repository when you [set up Git Experience](#set-up-git-experience).
+This procedure removes the connection to the Git repository that you configured when you [set up Git Experience](#set-up-git-experience).

 To reset Git settings: